 To test the effects of light intensity on information transmission (see Methods for details), we divide the trials into halves based on the average light intensity over the trial, and we try to estimate the information rates in both halves; the two groups of trials differ by just 3% in their median light intensities.
-Since cutting the number of trials in half makes our sampling problems much worse, we focus on short segments of the response (T = 6 ms) at high time resolution ( $\tau = 0.2 \text{ ms}$ ); note that these are still "words" with 30 letters.
-For this case we find that for the trials with higher light intensities the information about the motion stimulus is larger by $\Delta = 0.0204 \pm 0.0108$ bits, which is small but significant at the 94% confidence level.
-We find differences with the same sign for all accessible combinations of T and $\tau$ , and the overall significance of the difference thus is much larger.
-Note that since we were analyzing T = 6 ms windows, this difference correspond to $\Delta R \sim 3 \text{ bits/s}$ , 1 - 2% of the total (cf Fig 4).
-Thus even at rates of more than one million photons per second per receptor cell, small increases in photon flux produce significant changes in the transmission of information about the visual input.
+Since cutting the number of trials in half makes our sampling problems much worse, we focus on short segments of the response (T=6 ms) at high time resolution $(\tau = 0.2 \text{ ms})$; note that these are still "words" with 30 letters.
+For this case we find that for the trials with higher light intensities the stimulus is larger motion information about the bv $\Delta = 0.0204 \pm 0.0108$ bits, which is small but significant at the 94% confidence level.
+We find differences with the same sign for all accessible combinations of T and τ , and the overall statistical significance of the difference thus is much larger.
+Note that since we were analyzing T=6 ms windows, this difference correspond to $\Delta R \sim 3$ bits/s, 1-2% of the total (cf. Figure 4).
+Thus even at rates of more than one million photons per second per receptor cell, small increases in photon flux produce proportionally small, yet measurable increases in the transmission of information about the motion stimulus.